-HEFA, Higher Education Facilities Authority - Statutory entity that assists (primarily private) colleges with financing of capital projects.
+HEFA, Higher Education Facilities Authority - Statutory entity that assists (primarily private) colleges with financing of capitol projects.
 The Authority is empowered to issue revenue bonds and has a limit of \$1.3 billion in total outstanding principal.
 The Authority does not receive any funding from the state.

-ICAP, Intervention for College Attendance

-Program - Program that educates students and families in secondary schools about the importance of the academic preparation and financial planning needed for college attendance.
+ICAP, Intervention for College Attendance Grants - Program that educates students and families in grades 6 through 12 and historically underrepresented college students about the importance of the academic preparation and financial planning needed for college attendance.